 First encounters are hard.
 It’s usually not fun to walk out of anything with scratched legs and bruised knees and still enjoy it.
-Learning to drive, as you pedal and you also try to keep balance is a small miracle in itself.
+Learning to ride, as you pedal and also try to keep balance is a small miracle in itself.

-Well, if you haven’t guessed, I am that poor father and this is a real life event.
-Don’t ask me how and why but professional perversion has triggered some parallel thoughts on the status of Real Time Advertising.
-While the benefits of engaging with consumers in a personalised, context sensitive and real time communication manner are obvious we still seem to see only a minority of marketers getting it right.
+Well, if you haven’t guessed already, I am that poor father and this is a real life event.
+Don’t ask me how and why, but professional perversion has triggered some parallel thoughts on the status of Real Time Advertising.
+While the benefits of engaging with consumers in a personalized, context sensitive and real time communication manner are obvious, we still seem to see only a minority of marketers getting it right.

 This is also in line with the findings of the “Status of Programmatic Advertising in CEEMEA”, the annual research one of our companies, TailWind, does every year in parts of Europe and the Middle East.
 Complexity has been consistently one of the key issues for stakeholders since we started doing this.

-It seems that our whole industry seems to be going through that same balancing act.
-We have a new shiny toy in advertising but there are only a few of us who seem to be having fun.
-We focus too much on the technicalities that we seem to lose the joy of the ride: creating good, impactful communication that speaks to consumers and adds value to our brands.
+It seems that our whole industry is going through that same balancing act.
+We have a new shiny toy in advertising, but there are only a few of us who seem to be having fun.
+We focus too much on the technicalities and we lose the joy of the ride: creating good, impactful communication that speaks to consumers and adds value to our brands.

-1. Discern the Relationship between Technology & Creativity: There is no better quote on this from what Sir John Hegarty of BBH once said:
+1. Discern the Relationship between Technology & Creativity: There is no better quote on this than what Sir John Hegarty of BBH once said:

-2. Technology should become invisible: We need to “climb” the ad-technology learning curve so effectively that using technology is becoming invisible.
-We need to learn how to pedal, balance and drive unconsciously so that we focus on what’s important: human communication.
+2. Technology should become invisible: We need to “climb” the ad-technology learning curve so effectively, that using technology is becoming invisible.
+We need to learn how to pedal, balance and ride unconsciously, so that we focus on what’s important: human communication.

-The CMO of 2020 should start scratching and bruising her knees with Real Time Advertising today.
-Once she has changed her mindset and has gone through the technicalities she will certainly enjoy the ride (and the results).
+The CMOs of 2020 should start scratching and bruising their knees with Real Time Advertising today.
+Once they have changed their mindset and have gone through the technicalities, they will certainly enjoy the ride (and the results).

-Check those 3 cases below for some CMOs who are already enjoying it and have seen great results from Real Time Advertising.
+Check those 3 cases below of some CMOs who are already enjoying it and have seen great results from Real Time Advertising.

-Unilever / Axe: Romeo Reboot: Online film changes to match viewer's interests.
+Unilever / Axe Romeo Reboot: Online film changes to match viewer’s interests.
 In August 2015, Axe debuted Romeo Reboot in Brazil, a short film that adapts to each online viewer’s interests (factoring music taste, previous purchases and more).
-There are a total of 100,000 variations of the advertisement that include changes to the music, the story and even the background, which can change from an office setting to a sci-fi one.
+There are a total of 100,000 variations of the advertisement that include changes to music, story and even background, which can vary from an office setting to a sci-fi one.